quintype/malibu/tutorial/cdn-caching.md

 How Quintype handles CDN caching?

 - Whenever a collection/story/author is created or updated, the bold handles cache/purging through the CDN.
-- When a collection/story/author is created or updated, the frontend gets updated with the latest data with the help of cache-keys.
+- When a collection/story/author is created or updated, the frontend gets updated with the latest data with the help of cache-keys returned in the API for that collection/story/author.

 How cache keys are created